 Sometimes it can happen that your wooden floor develops gaps or cracks, which can be quite annoying.
 They not only spoil the entire look of the floor as well as the interior as a whole, but also let drafts pass through the floor, which in turn leads to the development of gaps.
 In such a situation you need to deal with them as fast as you can, so as to avoid further damage.
 Read how to How To Easily Fix Dents in Hardwood Floor using floor fillers.

 Everything depends on how serious the problem is.
 If the gaps or cracks which have developed in the floor are significant, the floor requires a professional repair job to resolve the problem.
-But, if they are insignificant, you can resort to filler, which should suffice in such a case.
+But, if they are insignificant, you can resort to floor fillers, which should suffice in such a case.
 Yet, before getting down to work, you need check if the gaps are not regular expansion gaps which are necessary to allow the floor to expand and contract naturally depending on fluctuations of temperature and moisture levels.

 If we were to choose the floor filling option which is most common these days, we’d probably point at latex filler.
 It owes its popularity to its sustainability.
 Its characteristic features are easy application and being quick to sand.

-The next common option is putty filler, which is often used in the case of small filling needs.
+The next common option is putty floor filler, which is often used in the case of small filling needs.
 It dries slowly.
 It’s best to use this solution before lacquering or varnishing the floor.

 A further solution is lacquer based filler.
 It is lacquer with the addition of wood dust.
 During the manufacturing process fine dust is mixed with the lacquer, thus making up a paste, which is then used as a floor gap filler.
 This product dries really fast, but it has a strong smell.

-Epoxy filler is a blend of two substances which are provided in two separate containers and should be mixed right before use.
+Epoxy floor filler is a blend of two substances which are provided in two separate containers and should be mixed right before use.
 It’s fast-drying filler and it’s important to mix only small amounts of this product at a time to reduce the risk of waste.